 cozy blanket

-As we’ve seen, our broad keyword “blanket” has far too much competition to rank for it in search.
-But perhaps we can rank for some of these more specific terms.
+As we’ve seen, the broad keyword “blanket” has far too much competition for your listings to rank for it in search.
+That being said, they may be able to rank for some of these more specific terms.

 Attracting shoppers with exact matching

-Example: shopper types "chunky knitted blanket" into Etsy’s search bar.
-For an exact match, we’d have "chunky knitted blanket" in order and intact in our titles and tags.
-I like to call these “superstar keywords” because they are the VIPs of our listings.
+Example: a shopper types "chunky knitted blanket" into Etsy’s search bar.
+For an exact match, we’d have "chunky knitted blanket" in the listing's titles and tags.
+We like to call these “superstar keywords” because they are the VIPs of your listings.

 Choose your superstar keywords with care.
-First, they should be the search phrases you want most to be known for.
-And to rank highly for.
+They should be the search phrases that you want your listings to be known for.
 Let’s say “chunky knitted blanket” describes exactly what you sell.
-Then next, you’d need to check the search-volume data.
+Next, you need to check the search volume data.
 Are shoppers using this exact phrase to search?
-If so, then this would be a superstar keyword for you.
+If so, this would be a good superstar keyword for your listings.

 Optimizing with broad matches

-The other side of the algorithm is a little less powerful, but still helps your listings to rank.
-It's called broad matching.
+The other side of Etsy's algorithm is a little less powerful, but still helps your listings rank.
+It's called "broad matching."
 During its broad-matching process, Etsy will mix and match.
-That is, it puts together words which appear anywhere in your tags and titles.
+In other words, it puts together words that appear anywhere in your tags and titles.

-In the keyword phrase "cozy beige chunky knitted blanket," we exact-match for "chunky knitted blanket."
-And we also broad-match for:
+The keyword phrase "cozy beige chunky knitted blanket" exact-matches for "chunky knitted blanket."
+Additionally, it broad-matches for:

 cozy blanket